RapiWapu/RapiWapu/README.md

 starting with **HTML** and **CSS**.
 Step by step, slowly but surely — and hopefully, I can stay consistent along the way 🚀

 ---

+### 💻 My Coding Journey
+I first discovered programming back in elementary school.
+My first language was **C#**, and I learned it by watching **Brackeys’ YouTube channel** while creating my very first game in **Unity**.

+After finishing that project, I kinda lost my direction — I didn’t know whether to keep making games or keep learning to code.
+But now, I’ve decided to start all over again, this time with a clear plan and purpose.

+---